chloelikescats/virtual-ans/README.md

-Welcome to Virtual ANS, a virtual model of the ANS Synthesizer, a Soviet era visual synthesizer which translates images into sound.
+Update 05-09-20: All working well again.
+Onto getting it live.

 Update 05-08-20: More or less functional again, with some rendering issues and lag.

-Unfortunately I've let this project lapse, so it is no longer live online.
+Update 05-05-20: Unfortunately I've let this project lapse, so it is no longer live online.
 I am working to update and get it back up.
 Full time job and all. (shrug)

+Welcome to Virtual ANS, a virtual model of the ANS Synthesizer, a Soviet era visual synthesizer which translates images into sound.

 Click image to watch screencast demo of Virtual ANS on youtube:
 [![See a screencast of the Virtual ANS in action!](http://fluoglacial.com/wp-content/uploads/elektro-moskva-6.jpg)](https://youtu.be/2rjNuHptAco "Virtual ANS demo")